BranB97/jobstreet-data-eng-project/README.md

      wsl --install
     ```
 2. Once installation is complete, restart your machine.
 3. After restart, the WSL can be opened by running Ubuntu.
 (Note: Ubuntu is installed as the default Linux distribution.
-If you want to change the disto, please refer [here](https://learn.microsoft.com/en-us/windows/wsl/basic-commands#install) )
+If you want to change the distro, please refer [here](https://learn.microsoft.com/en-us/windows/wsl/basic-commands#install) )

    ![image](https://github.com/user-attachments/assets/2a69c2c6-f683-4db2-a330-04415d96747d)